wallarm/product-documentation/docs/4.6/fast/dsl/detect/parameters.md

 ![!`oob` parameter structure][img-oob]

-> #### Info:: Detecting the OOB marker in the server response
+!!! info "Detecting the OOB marker in the server response"
-> If the OOB marker is detected in the server's response, then it will be assumed that the vulnerability was found in the target application.
+    If the OOB marker is detected in the server's response, then it will be assumed that the vulnerability was found in the target application.

 * If only `oob` is specified, at least one of the Out-of-Band markers triggering is expected.

     ```
     - oob
     ```

 * You can also specify the exact type of Out-of-Band marker to check for its triggering.

     At least one of the `DNS_MARKER` markers triggering is expected: